 5. Parentheticals are just that — interjections, short or long, that are parenthetical to the main sentence, and any parts of speech within them are integral to the interjection alone.
 Therefore, without the parenthesis set off by em dashes, this sentence lacks a conjunction in the list of three elements preceding the first dash.
 Here’s the corrected version: “Consumer-oriented businesses are trying to find the words, logo, and image—and, of course, products—that will indelibly brand themselves as environmentally friendly.”

-11 Responses to “A Quiz About Parenthetical Punctuation”
+11 thoughts on “A Quiz About Parenthetical Punctuation”

 Huh, totally didn’t know any of these.
 Seems as though I have to learn more.
 Always a good day when I know I can learn more.
 Thanks for sharing, I appreciate it!